-- 4. Stop Tomcat.
+4. Stop Tomcat.
 Take down your servlet container.
-For Tomcat, use the \$CATALINA_HOME/shutdown.sh script.
-(Many Unix-based installations will have a startup/shutdown script in the /etc/init.d or /etc/rc.d directories.) - 5.
-Update DSpace. - a.
+For Tomcat, use the \$CATALINA\HOME/shutdown.sh script.
+(Many Unix-based installations will have a startup/shutdown script in the /etc/init.d or /etc/init.d a.
 Update the DSpace installed directory with the new code and libraries.
 Issue the following commands: